-This fellowship is not currently accepting applications.
+This fellowship is no longer active and is not accepting applications.

 I really valued the MPH coursework and the mentorship I received during my NRSA fellowship.
 I was able to get the research skills from UW coursework and then apply them to "real" projects (rather than just class assignments with hypothetical data).
 My mentors were great and really encouraged me to think about my long term research plan and what steps I needed to take to get there. - former fellow